Emmotes/ic_spoilers/docs/penelope.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Have You Met My Friends** (Guess)
 > Whenever Penelope attacks an enemy and doesn't kill it, all Champions deal 500% additional damage against them.
-This effect can stack multiplicatively up to 3 times, with buffs applying to the post-stack damage.
+This effect can stack multiplicatively up to $(upgrade_stacks_total 21233,1) times, with buffs applying to the post-stack damage.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>